Nashik district: Guardian Minister

+In February 2016, The Statue of Ahimsa, a 108 ft idol of first Jain tirthankara Rishabhdev carved in monolithic stone was consecrated at Mangi Tungi.
+It is recorded in the Guinness Book of World Records as the tallest Jain idol in the world.

 History

 Ancient

 Archaeological excavations indicate the territory around Nashik was occupied in the early Stone Age.
 Cleavers, scrapers and hand axes have been found in Gangavadi.
 Other excavations from the Chalcolithic age indicate the region was occupied by a pastoral and hunting people.
 According to the Ramayana, Rama stayed in the region for a time in caves now called Sita Gufa, and killed Rakshasas who were harassing rishis.
 From here Ravana abducted Sita.

 The earliest mention of Nashik comes from a Varttika of Katyanana on Panini Sutra, where he calls a town Nashika as a Nagara.
 It is mentioned again in Brihatsamhita of Varamihira, Vayu, Varaha and other Puranas, as a Tirtha.
 At the time Govardhana was the main town in the region.
 The Mauryas ruled Nashik, and after them came the Sathavanas.
 The Sathavahanas, originally called Andhras, came from western Maharashtra as indicated by inscriptions near Nashik.
 Initially the Satavahanas' kingdom under Simukha contained Nashik district, and under his successor Krishna his Mahamatra (governor) made caves for Buddhist monks in Nashik.
 The king Satakarni I expanded his kingdom, but during his reign Kharevala of Kalinga raided Vidarbha.
 Soon the Saka Kshatrapas conquered Nashik from the Sathavahanas, who were forced to retreat southeast to a small territory around their capital Pratishthana. and Nashik was ruled by a Saka Nahapana in the 1st century CE.
 Nahapana's son in law, Ushadevata, described his charitable contributions of donating villages to gods and Brahmins, and constructing infrastructure such as dharamshalas and ferries, in inscriptions in the Pandavlena Gutta Caves.
 He had a cave excavated near Nashik for Buddhist monks and assigned a village to Bhikkus for their maintenance.

 Later the Sathavahanas under Gautamiputra Sakarni defeated Nahapana and restored their rule in Nashik, as evidenced by an inscription in the Nashik Caves.
 During Sathavahana times, Nashik district was very prosperous.
 It was on the highway from Prathisthana and Bharuch, and Nashik was important for trade.